Vlarkus/Blitz-Java/README.md

 - **Path Following Visualization**: Visualize robot paths with a configurable box when hovering over a path segment.
 - **Advanced Trajectory Planner**: Addition of a trajectory planner menu to allow the user modify selected trajectory by changing speed and time of the robot on different segments with keyframes.
-- **View Modes**: Choose to visuaize trajectories with the regard to their speed, time, curvature, or none.
+- **View Modes**: Choose to visualize trajectories with the regard to their speed, time, curvature, or none.
 - **Settings**: Addition of a settings window to configure visual, calculational, default, and other features within the program.
 - **Action History**: Addition of *UNDO* and *REDO* functionality.
 - **Units**: Choose other measuring systems when editing trajectories (currently the only choice is inches).
 - **Configurable Coordinate Systems**: Choose the origin and the absolute orientation on the field.
 - **Copy / Merge Tool**: Addition of a copy / merge window that creates a new trajectory from selected control points of multiple trajectories in the specified order.
-- **Canvas Panel Optimization**: Optimize structural and rendering functionality of the Canvas Panel to eliiminate lag.
+- **Canvas Panel Optimization**: Optimize structural and rendering functionality of the Canvas Panel to eliminate lag.
 - **Curve Calculations Optimization**: Optimize the calculations used for curve generation.
 - **Multi-Select Position Editing within One Trajectory**: Edit position of multiple control points within the same trajectory.
 - **More Export Options**: Support for more formats.